jerryz920/SAFE-latte/safe-apps/cloud-attestation/README.md

 ## Authorizing
-An authorizor invokes a Latte guard in Slang to check if related attestations, configurations, and endorsements of a requester meet the specification of a particular policy before it grants access or allocates resources to the requester.
+An authorizor invokes a Latte guard in Slang to check if related attestations, configurations, and endorsements of a requester together meet the specification of a particular policy before it grants access or allocates resources to the requester.